pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 >
 > TiDB Serverless Tier does not provide a CA root certificate download, because we don't guarantee that the same CA will be used to issue a certificate in the future, which will cause the CA root certificate to change.

-If the client uses the system's root CA stores by default, such as Java and Go, you can easily connect securely to TiDB Serverless Tier clusters without specifying the path of CA roots.
+If the client uses the system's root CA stores by default, such as Java and Go, you can easily connect securely to TiDB Serverless Tier clusters without specifying the path of CA roots.If you need the CA certificate of a TiDB Serverless Tier cluster,Please download the [Mozilla CA Certificate bundle](https://curl.se/docs/caextract.html) instead of the single CA certificate.

 However, some drivers and ORMs do not use the system root CA stores.
 In those cases, you need to configure the CA root path of the drivers or ORMs to your system root CA stores.
 For example, when you use [mysqlclient](https://github.com/PyMySQL/mysqlclient) to connect a TiDB Serverless Tier cluster in Python on macOS, you need to set `ca: /etc/ssl/cert.pem` in the `ssl` argument.